-The student employment program at Stetson University pays students for services through a combination of federal, state and institutional funding.
-Most students interested in working on campus will qualify for one of these funding sources.
+The Student Employment Program at Stetson University pays students for services through a combination of federal, state and institutional funding.
+All students eligible to work in the U.S. will qualify for one of these funding sources.

-Students awarded a federal work study allocation as part of their financial aid award demonstrated a specific level of need on the results of their FAFSA.
-These students are eligible to seek on-campus employment through available resources and will be able to earn a portion or all of their allocated work study funds if they're hired.
-Receiving an allocation of work study funds with your initial financial aid award does not guarantee placement in a position on campus or that you will be able to earn all of the allocated funds.
+Students awarded a federal work-study allocation as part of their financial aid award demonstrated a specific level of need on the results of their FAFSA.
+These students are eligible to seek on-campus employment through available resources and will be able to earn a portion or all of their allocated work-study funds if they're hired.
+Receiving an allocation of work-study funds with your initial financial aid award does not guarantee placement in a position on campus or that you will be able to earn all of the allocated funds.

 For international students who are eligible to work on campus, the hiring process may take longer than for domestic students and can require additional steps.
 The US Immigration and Customs Enforcement website contains more information regarding on-campus employment.
 International students should contact Paula Hentz from WORLD or Anh Nguyen, the Employment Specialist, for assistance once offered a student employment position.

 Yes.
 Once hired, students must complete several forms as determined by federal, state and institutional regulations.
 More specific information about these requirements is available on the Forms and Materials page.

 Below are Student Employment's office hours and paperwork hours:

 - Office Hours: 8 a.m. – 4:30 p.m.